morauszkia/coding-notes/go/functions.md

 }
 ```

-The anonymous functions is created with the following syntax:
+The anonymous function is created with the following syntax:

 ```go
 func(argument1 type, argument2 type, ...) return_type {